jpthacker/takeaway-challenge/recipe/takaway_recipe.md

   end

   def receipt
-    # Returns an itemised list of the user's order and the total in a readable format
+    # returns an itemised list of the user's order and the total in a readable format
+    # sends text message by running an instance of the SMS class (see below)
   end

+  private

+  def format_price(cost) # Cost is an integer
+    # returns the
   end

+  def validate_phone_number(phone_number) # phone_number is a string
+    # checks if phone number is valid and fails if not
+  end

+  def get_time
+    # returns the time in 45 minutes
+  end
+end

+class SMS
+  def send(user_phone_number, time_estimate) # user_phone_numnber and time_estimate are both strings
+  # Uses the twilio api to send an SMS to user_phone_number with an estimated time of delivery
+  end
+end

 class Menu
   def initialize
     # initializes with a menu as an empty array
+    # menu stores dishes as hashes like so {dish}
   end

   def add(dish) # dish is an instance of Dish